 I doubt this one needs a lot of explanation.
-It’s pages from The New York Times on October 3rd and 4th, 2017, overlaid with a gray sheer and quilted with black thread in concentric circles.
+It includes pages from The New York Times on October 3rd and 4th, 2017, overlaid with a gray sheer and quilted with black thread in concentric circles.
 The green gun sight image is appliqued on top.
-I used actual newspapers, knowing that this piece will wear over […]
+I used actual newspapers, knowing that this piece will wear […]

 The Muse seems to be stuck on political work lately.
 This new piece is no different.
 This piece is entitled “Welcome Mat” and it is roughly the size of one at 20″ x 30.”
 I used fusible, raw edge applique to add the Arabic letters, which say “Ahlan wa Sahlan,” meaning “Welcome.”
 I studied Arabic […]